-Though patents suggested Shimano may have been working on a pedal-based power meter system, it appears the next generation of Dura-Ace will stick with a crank-based power meter.
+Though patents suggested Shimano may have been working on a pedal-based power meter system, it appears the new Dura-Ace groupset will stick with a crank-based power meter.

 This left Garmin, with its Rally power meter pedal system, as the lone Shimano SPD-SL compatible power meter pedal option, until now.

 Favero Assioma Duo-Shi